vcflib/vcflib/test/pytest/vcfcreatemulti.md

 ```

-THe original 'legacy' vcfcreatemulti can combine overlapping alleles onto one record (VCF line), but it does not correct the INFO fields and sample (genotypes).
+The original 'legacy' vcfcreatemulti can combine overlapping alleles onto one record (VCF line), but it does not correct the INFO fields and sample (genotypes).
 For example:

 ```python